AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

     You then have two solutions to silence this warning:

-    - Either annotate the variable with a Unreferenced pragma, thusly:
+    - Either annotate the variable with pragma Unreferenced, thus:

     .. code:: ada
         :class: ada-nocheck